Code-Institute-Submissions/ksngo-Project2/README.md

     - allow user to read the results returned from their choices of filtering.
 - last column of table (input tag) checkbox
     - allow user to check and generate marker for respective result onto map.
 For convenience, a checkbox on the header can be checked to generate the 50 markers to map.
 The marker contain popout information that show each respective table row's data.
+    - provide an alert box to user if result seach is unable to generate marker to map.
+From following images, a sample alert box is shown.
+If the user search manually using the geolocator function at top-right of map, instead of data '288G BT BATOK ST 25', the correct address should actually be '288G BUKIT BATOK ST 25' which then can be located.
+It is also why the nominatum is unable to return the lat/long coordinates to plot marker on map.

+    ![Image]images\alert.jpg)
+    ![Image]images\geolocator.jpg)
+    ![Image]images\bk_batok_st_25.jpg)

 #### Mobile Responsive
 - The main buttons will rearranged to vertical column for media device less than 800px.